Identification of plasma modes in Galactic turbulence with synchrotron polarization: Acknowledgments

 \section{Acknowledgments}

-We thank the helpful communications on various topics discussed in this paper with the following colleagues: F. Boulanger, A. Lazarian, H. B. Liu, R. Liu, K. Makwana, M. Pohl, I. Sushch, A. Taylor, J. Volmer, M. Vorster, Q. Zhu, M. Gangi, S. Gao.
-We appreciate the valuable suggestions from the anonymous referees, which has helped improve the quality of the paper considerably.
+We thank the helpful communications on various topics discussed in this paper with the following colleagues: F. Boulanger, M. Gangi, S. Gao, A. Lazarian, H. B. Liu, R. Liu, J. Liu, M. Pohl, I. Sushch, A. Taylor, J. Volmer, M. Vorster, X. Wu, Q. Zhu.
 S.A. acknowledges the support from the DESY summer student program.

 \paragraph*{Author Contributions} H.Y. oversaw the project.
-A.C., H.Y., H.Z., and and R.S.L. contributed to the theoretical analysis of SPA.
-A.C., H.Z. and R.S.L. prepared the code.
+A.C., H.Y., and H.Z. contributed to the theoretical analysis of SPA.
+K.M. and R.S.L. prepared the turbulence data.
 H.Z. carried out the numerical simulation, performed the probability distribution analysis on the simulation results and led the establishment of the SPA recipe.
 A.C., S.A. and H.Z. analyzed the data from real observations.
 H.Z. and H.Y. interpreted the observational results and led the manuscript preparation.
-H.Y. and A. C. designed the project.
+H.Y. and A.C. designed the project.
 All authors discussed the project and commented on the manuscript.